PyHDI/zynq-linux/README-OLD.md

 zynq-linux
 ================================================================================

-Setup flow of Debian Linux on Zynq
+A package for constructing linux system on Xilinx Zynq

 Copyright (C) 2015, Shinya Takamaeda-Yamazaki